Rail strikes will drive passengers away, Grant Shapps says

 The rail industry is under pressure to save money due to the financial impact of the coronavirus pandemic and Network Rail has said it wants to modernise working practices.

-It estimated between 1,500 and 2,000 fewer staff would be needed, but insists this could be achieved through voluntary means.
+It estimated between 1,500 and 2,000 fewer staff would be needed, but insists this could be achieved through voluntary means